Smooth structures on non-orientable $4$-manifolds via twisting operations: Introduction

 \subsection{Acknowledgements}

-The second author thanks Bob Gompf for sharing his knowledge and his time through e-mail exchanges; it is much appreciated.
-The first author thanks Lisa Piccirillo for the nice conversation about this project.
-Selman Akbulut's work made it possible for us to write this note, and we thank him for the delightful moments spent doing so.
+We are thankful to the referee for their thorough review, which helped us improved the manuscript.
+V. B. thanks Lisa Piccirillo for the nice conversation about this project.
+R. T. thanks Bob Gompf for sharing his knowledge through multiple e-mail exchanges.
+Selman Akbulut's work inspired this note, and we thank him for it.
+We thank Daniele Zuddas for his useful suggestions.
 The illustrations were done by Mateja Luke\^{z}i\^{c}.
-The first author is a member of GNSAGA – Istituto Nazionale di Alta Matematica ‘Francesco Severi’, Italy.
+V. B. is partially supported by GNSAGA – Istituto Nazionale di Alta Matematica ‘Francesco Severi’, Italy.